MakeSchool-Tutorials/Makestagram-Swift-V3/Q11-Keeping-Users-Logged-In/content.md

 ## Implementing the NSCoding Protocol

-Next we'll need to implementing the `NSCoding` protocol so the user object can properly be archived as Data.
-Add the following extension to the bottom of the `User.swift` file.
+Next we'll need to implementing the `NSCoding` protocol so the user object can properly be encoded as `Data`.
+Add the following extension to the bottom of the `User.swift` source file:

     extension User: NSCoding {
         func encode(with aCoder: NSCoder) {